mono/CocosSharp/Readme.md

-# Cocos2D-XNA
+# CocosSharp

-Cocos2D-XNA is the premier 2D game development engine based upon the wildly popular and successful Cocos2D-X engine.
-With Cocos2D-XNA, the game developer can create fantastic games with rich user experiences without the tremendous cost of a proprietary game library.
-MIT licensed, and open source hosted at github.com, this framework gives developers total power and control over every aspect of their game.
-Cocos2D-XNA has been used to deploy games to nearly every type of device in use today using XNA from Microsoft or MonoGame.
-Now the power of XNA and the depth of Cocos2d are at every game developers reach, taking their creative genius to over 95% of the computing devices on the planet.

-Cocos2D-XNA : Reach To Infinity!
+CocosSharp is an easy to use library for simple games using C# and F#.
+It is a .NET port of the popular Cocos2D engine, derived from the Cocos2D-X engine via Cocos2D-XNA.

+This library is MIT licensed.

 License
 -------

 This project is open source, freely available, and free of royalties or encumberance.
 The software is released under the highly permissive MIT License.

 Download and Run